Text Size:

 • Support member governments in their efforts to improve mobility within their communities.

-• Develop innovative engagement methods to center marginalized voices, including partnering with respected community-based organizations.
+• Develop innovative engagement methods to center hard to reach voices, including partnering with respected community-based organizations.

 2024-2027 Transportation Improvement Program Community-Based Transportation Planning Program set-aside